 Term Life Insurance

 MetLife offers different types of term life insurance.
 One is a level term product.
-This offers affordable life insurance protection for a set number of years, at a set premium price.
+This offers affordable life insurance for a pre-determined number of years, at a set premium price.
 Coverage for this type of insurance can last between 10 and 30 years, with death benefit amounts that start at $100,000.
 MetLife also offers another type of term life product known as Simplified Issue.
 This type of policy offers coverage amounts of between $5,000 and $100,000.
 However, in return for the lower coverage amount, the carrier offers a more simple application process, as well as the potential for same day approval.
-This can be a good option for an individual who may have certain health issues and may not qualify for traditionally underwritten life insurance coverage.
+This can be a good option for an individual who may have certain health issues and may not qualify for traditionally underwritten insurance plan.

 Whole Life Insurance